What Is Fear?

 - Non-essential systems – such as digestion and the immune system – shut down to allow more energy for emergency functions

 - Blood glucose increases

-- Brain focuses on big picture to determine where threat is coming from, making smaller tasks hard to focus on
+- Brain focuses on the big picture to determine where the threat is coming from, making smaller tasks hard to focus on